Growlanser II: The Sense of Justice: Characters

 A mischievous sprite assumed to be a homunculus, and Carmaine's traveling companion during the first Growlanser game.
-She apparently has a crush on Carmaine, and would attack him with her patented "Tippi-chan Kick" whenever he acted like a pervert.
+She apparently has a crush on Carmaine, who would attack him with her patented "Tippi-chan Kick" whenever he acted like a pervert.
 She does not appear in Growlanser II, but the player can find "Tippi's Diary" at some point in the game.